Dreaming381/Latios-Framework/Documentation~/Core/README.md

 slow.

 Enter `InstantiateCommandBuffer`.
 You can use this command buffer to instantiate entities and initialize up to 5 components.
-You can also add an additional 5 components on top.
+You can also add an additional 15 components on top.
 It uses batch processing for increased speed.

 Lastly, there’s a `DestroyCommandBuffer`.
 This command buffer may provide a speedup in some circumstances.

 All of these command buffers can be played back by the `SyncPointPlaybackSystem` (which can play back `EntityCommandBuffers` too).
-If using a `SubSystem`, you can fetch this using `latiosWorld.SyncPoint` and skip caching it in `OnCreate()`.
-And you don’t even have to invoke `AddJobHandleForProducer()` when you are done.
+You can fetch this using `LatiosWorldUnmanaged.SyncPoint.` And you don’t even have to invoke `AddJobHandleForProducer()` or touch a singleton.
+Dependency management is fully automatic.
 All that boilerplate is gone.
 As the title says, this sync point is smart!

-You can also manually play back these buffers manually, including in a Burst `ISystem`.
+You can also play back these buffers manually.

 See more: [Custom Command Buffers and SyncPointPlaybackSystem](Custom%20Command%20Buffers%20and%20SyncPointPlaybackSystem.md)